IanDCarroll/GoScrumYourself/DailyScrum.md

  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+12/1/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Prettify the Display so humans could use it easier.
+  - Present Iteration 2 to 8th Light
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Start on Abstracting (outsourcing) the various jobs of Referee, so that it has one job.
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - No blockers.

 11/30/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - Refactor the code to repeat itself less